bimobject/docs/docs/documentation/product/sharing-a-product.md

 ::: danger Check the article number
 The article number provided by the requesting company may not always match the one in your product catalog.
 This could happen due to reasons like miscommunication, missing information, or typing errors.

-Make sure to check the article number for potential user error.
+Make sure to check the article number for any potential user errors.
 :::

 ### Matching article number